inn-tech/icu-connect/README.md

 # ICU™ Connect

-A npm module to allow a user to connect and use an [Innovative Technology Ltd](https://innovative-technology.com) ICU Lite™ or ICU Pro™
-Age/Face verification device.
+A npm module to allow a user to connect and use an Innovative Technology Ltd [ICU Lite™](https://www.intelligent-identification.com/icu-lite) or [ICU Pro™](https://www.intelligent-identification.com/icu-pro) Age/Face biometric verification device.

 ## Features